 Implementing BPO solutions could affect your employees and clientele if your vendor does not provide the support and guidance necessary for a smooth transition.
 However, vendors who deliver their service through onshore, dedicated project management (PM) can ensure your outsourced and in-house workflow will complement each other.
 More importantly, someone in your business needs to have the responsibility in overseeing the outsourcing process, and act as the primary point-of-contact for the vendor's PM.
 They can be accountable for the approval and validation of the efficiency and high quality of work produced by the vendor

 Did you do your research?

 Find out what projects your BPO provider has worked developed in the past and for who.
 This can help your determine if their level of experience solving issues relevant to your business processes.

-To learn more about the dedicated project management, industry expertise and solution implementation at DDC USA, contact firstname.lastname@example.org or submit a request on our contact form.
+To learn more about the dedicated project management, industry expertise and solution implementation at DDC FPO, contact firstname.lastname@example.org or submit a request on our contact form.